Housing Market Forecast 2020

 Can Australia’s Economy Stay Strong?

 Australia’s economy has been bolstered by widening trade surpluses.
 GDP is expected to grow 2.5% in 2019.
 Yet lower commodity prices, reduced foreign investment, consumer debt trouble, and more is making a few experts warn of a housing crash.
-Home prices have been dropping for 12 straight months.
+The China issue has some concerned it might snowball in to a bigger problem.
+Rent yields have dropped, yet through all the turmoil, dwelling prices are rising.

 “more than 60% of bank loans in Australia are in residential properties, making it the highest proportion in developed countries and more than double compared to the US” — from post in the Singapore Business Review

-Australian investors, landlords, and property managers will likely feel the howling winds of change in 2019.
-Property managers will have to upgrade how they conduct property management to hang onto tenants.
+Australian investors, landlords, and property managers will likely feel warm winds of more sales in 2020.
+Property managers will want to look into property management software platforms to help them drive even more profit from their portfolios.

-Despite the recent trends, there may be a buying opportunity in one of Australia’s larger cities.
+Despite the recent trends, there may be good buying opportunities in Sydney and Melbourne.
 Prices and rents here are much lower than Europe or North America.
 Are Australian rent prices a concern?
 Let’s take a look so you can determine the price/rent ratio and the ROI on buying Australian real estate.

 For over-indebted Australian mortgage holders, it might be the end, but for savvy investors, 2019 might bring some outstanding buying opportunities for rental income property.
 With or without the negative gearing proposed by the labor party, experts suggest rental property investors can still come out ahead.